boldbi/boldbi-docker/docs/single-image.md

 Creating my_boldbi_boldbi_1 ... done
 Creating my_boldbi_db_1     ... done
 ```
-## Bring up BoldBI in a web browser
+## Bring up Bold BI in a web browser

-At this point, BoldBI should be running in http://localhost:8080 or http://host-ip:8080 (as appropriate)
+At this point, Bold BI should be running in http://localhost:8085 or http://host-ip:8085 (as appropriate)

 > **Note:**
-> The BoldBI site is not immediately available on port 8080 because the containers are still being initialized and may take a couple of minutes before the first load.
+> The BoldBI site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes for the first load.

 ## Application Startup